How to talk about the weather in English?

 Example conversation:

-Andy: It's freezing.
+1. Andy: It's freezing today.

-Andy: Have you been there before?
+9. Andy: Have you ever been there?

 4. Seasons vocabulary